Oklahoma Pardon and Parole Board: Conflicts with district attorneys and attorney general

 Before Luck and Doyle were pressured to resign, Republican Governor Kevin Stitt had expressed full confidence in the board over criticisms from DAs like Steve Kunzweiler who want the board to be more conservative in their considerations for parole and commutation.
 In the Tulsa World, the DAs were also blamed for taking an increasingly more political role that has "to some degree weakened" the board's influence.
 This came at the same time that dark money conservative attack ads targeting Stitt as not tough enough on crime began to air, despite Oklahoma incarcerating a "higher percentage of its people than any democracy on earth."
 According to Prison Policy Initiative, Oklahoma as a state has the third highest incarceration rate in 2021 and in 2018 numbers show it incarcerates the most women per capita.
 The dark money groups are "spending millions of dollars" that accuse the Republican Governor as "being soft on crime."

 In April 2022, Cathy Stocker was chosen to replace Kelly Doyle.
-Stocker, like Smothermon, is a former-DA and also appointed by Governor Kevin Stitt.
+Stocker, like Smothermon, is a former DA and also appointed by Governor Kevin Stitt.
 Stitt's "choice of a former district attorney comes in an election year as Stitt is being accused in TV attack ads of being soft on crime.
 Many of the ads focus on how many prisoners have been released through commutations recommended by the parole board."
-Stocker is the only woman on the board, but did not vote at the first meeting she attended.
+Stocker was the only woman on the board, but did not vote at the first meeting she attended.
 In that same first meeting of April 2022 Smothermon and Konieczny questioned the administrative parole process.
 Administrative "parole saves Oklahoma $16.7 million a year due to lower incarceration costs" but Konieczny was "critical" and "said the board’s role as a rubber stamp opens it up to litigation.

 In August 2022, the board was criticized in a Mother Jones piece for rejecting all mothers with similar cases to Tondalo Hall, who had been wrongfully convicted after being sentenced more harshly than her children's abuser under failure to protect laws.
+Since Hall's release, the "board has rejected all the other mothers with similar cases who applied for a commutation.
+Other potential avenues for relief have also closed."

 In early 2023, former judge and Assistant District Attorney was appointed by the court to replace Larry Morris.
 He makes the third member and a majority on the board with associations to DAs.
 In the past, Miller was charged with a domestic-related misdemeanor, being arrested in 1995 and being accused of bias in domestic cases he oversaw.

+In 2025, Tom Bates, the executive director from 2020 to 2025, announced his resignation.